mfilej/dotfiles/README.md

     stow -v --target /Users/miha/Library/Application\ Support/LaunchBar/ LaunchBar/

 Configure indexing as follows:
-- For Contacts, Calendars, Reminders List, Safari Reading List: check *Access items via sub-search only*.
+- For Contacts, Calendars, Reminders List, Safari Reading List, 1Password items: check *Access items via sub-search only*.
 - Do the inverse for the Emoji category.
 - Add the following directories to the index: